weblabhq/microservice-hello-world/README.md

 $ weblab deploy
 ```

+You'll receive a link like https://weblab.io/api/v1/run/[your-user-name]/hello-world-1.0.0/

 That's it.
-Running your microservice it's as simple as `weblab deploy` in the microservice directory.
+Running your microservice is as simple as `weblab deploy` in the microservice directory.

 ## Getting a Weblab account